 Can the David W. Martin Law Group Help Me Seek Emergency Custody of My Children in South Carolina?

 When couples get divorced in South Carolina, they make child custody decisions that are appropriate at the time of their proceedings, as it is impossible to predict the future, so they make the best choices that are available at the time.

 Our Fort Mill child custody lawyers understand better than most that things can change over time, including everything from the other parent’s behavior and grandparents feeling left out of their grandkid’s lives to job changes and relocation requirements.

-At the David W. Martin Law Group, our experienced child custody attorneys in Fort Mill handle traditional divorce and child custody cases, along with some of the more high-stress circumstances that require a specialized approach to producing results.
+At the David W. Martin Law Group, our experienced child custody attorneys in South Carolina handle traditional divorce and child custody cases, along with some of the more high-stress circumstances that require a specialized approach to producing results.